in-this-world/unit-ai-1-llm/README.md

 ## Getting started

-- Fork and clone this repo
+- [ ] Fork and clone this repository.
+If you need a refresher, just follow the instructions found [here](https://github.com/CodesmithLLC/dev-environment-setup/blob/main/fork-clone.md)!

-- Add an `upstream` link to the CodesmithLLC repo
-- Add a `partner` link to your partner's repo
-- Use `git push origin main` and `git pull partner main` to stay in sync
+- [ ] Run `npm install` to install any dependencies

 ## Challenges